Anerood Jugnauth: In opposition: 1976–1982

-1982-1995 Prime minister tenure
+Premiership: 1982–1995

 From 1976 to 1982, the MLP had been weakened by the defection of part of its coalition partner, the PMSD, while the CAM declined to contest the election.
 The MMM had formed an alliance with Harish Boodhoo's Parti Socialiste Mauricien known as PSM.

 The election resulted in a landslide victory for the MMM-PSM alliance (formed by Jugnauth and Berenger in early 1981), which won 64.16% of the vote and all 60 elected seats (42 by the MMM, 18 by the PSM, and two for the allied Organisation du Peuple Rodriguais) (for more detail see 1982 Legislative Assembly election results).
 Voter turn-out was 87.3%, with 471,196 out of an electorate of 540,000 casting their votes for the 34 parties contesting 62 seats.
 The LP, which had dominated Mauritian politics since 1948, won no seats and (together with the Muslim Action Committee) only 25.78% of the vote.
 The PMSD did even worse, receiving only 7.79% of the vote.
 The LP and the PMSD each did eventually receive two seats in parliament under the best-loser provisions.

-Jugnauth became Prime Minister for the first time, Boodhoo Deputy Prime Minister, and Paul Bérenger Minister of Finance.
-Jugnauth being Prime Minister announced general elections in 1983 again.
+Jugnauth became Prime Minister of Mauritius for the first time, Boodhoo Deputy Prime Minister, and Paul Bérenger Minister of Finance.
+Jugnauth being prime minister announced general elections in 1983 again.
 This time he was not a candidate for the MMM but he proposed to Boodhoo dissolving the PSM to make a new stronger Party called the MSM (Militant Socialist Movement).
 He created the MSM and in Alliance with the Mauritian Labour Party went to the general elections together trying to fight against Berenger and his MMM.
 In March 1983, the government collapsed when the dominant faction within the MMM [Mouvement Militant Mauricien], led by Bérenger, split from Jugnauth's leadership and resigned from the cabinet.

 In early April 1983, Jugnauth formed a new party, the Mouvement Socialiste Militant (MSM), which, in May, amalgamated with the PSM led by Harish Boodhoo.
-However, the new government lacked a majority in the legislative assembly, and Jugnauth dissolved the assembly in June.
+However, the new government lacked a majority in the legislative assembly, and Jugnauth dissolved the National assembly in June.
 New elections were held on 23 August 1983.
 Jugnauth was re-elected and returned as prime minister of the MSM-PMSD-Labour alliance, defeating the MMM.